Vrchlabí: Etymology

-The name of the town is closely related with the location on the river Elbe, the oldest name is Latin Albipolis (Albi = Elbe, polis = city).
-Both Czech and German name can be translated as Upper Elbe Area.
+The name of the town is closely related with the location on the Elbe River.
+The oldest name of Vrchlabí is Latin Albipolis (Albi = 'Elbe', polis = 'city').
+Both the Czech and German names can be translated as 'upper Elbe area'.

 Geography

 Vrchlabí is located about 21 km northwest of Trutnov and 48 km north of Hradec Králové.
 About half of the municipal territory lies in the Giant Mountains, and its northern part lies in the Krkonoše National Park.
 The seat of the administration of the national park is located in Vrchlabí.
 The southern part of Vrchlabí lies in the Giant Mountains Foothills.
 The town is nicknamed the "Gateway to the Giant Mountains".
-The highest point is on the slopes of the mountain Žalý with an altitude of about 1026 m, however both its peaks lies behind the border of Vrchlabí.
+The highest point is on the slopes of the mountain Žalý with an altitude of about 1026 m, however both Žalý's peaks lies behind the border of Vrchlabí.

-Vrchlabí is located on the upper part of the river Elbe.
-There are two small ponds in the area, the larger one is Vejsplachy, used for recreational purposes.
-The Vrchlabský Pond, named after the town, lies outside the municipal territory.
+Vrchlabí is located on the upper course of the Elbe River.
+There are two small fishponds in the territory of Vrchlabí; the larger one is Vejsplachy, used for recreational purposes.
+The pond Vrchlabský rybník, named after the town, lies outside the municipal territory.

+Climate

+Vrchlabí's climate is classified as humid continental climate (Köppen: Dfb; Trewartha: Dcbo).
+Among them, the annual average temperature is 8.3 C, the hottest month in July is 18.1 C, and the coldest month is -2.1 C in January.
+The annual precipitation is 868.8 mm, of which July is the wettest with 97.1 mm, while April is the driest with only 35.3 mm.
+The extreme temperature throughout the year ranged from -25.6 C on 3 February 2012 to 35.2 C on 7 August 2015.

 History

+14th–16th centuries

 The history of Vrchlabí started with the colonization of the Giant Mountains.
 The first settlement called Wrchlab was probably founded before 1300.
 The first written mention is from 1359.

 The most significant person in the history Vrchlabí was Kryštof Gendorf, a mining expert who developed the town into one of the most important metallurgy centres.
 Thanks to him, Vrchlabí was granted town rights in 1533, along with two annual fairs.
-Many people from German speaking lands came to work and live to the town during his reign and brought in the Lutheran reformation faith, which spread quickly in the region, supported vividly by Gendorf himself.
-Vrchlabí also became a place of fairs at that time.
-Especially linen cloth was highly desired and it was exported into Italy or Spain, as well North Africa.
+Many people from German speaking lands came to work and live to the town during his rule and brought in the Lutheran reformation faith, which spread quickly in the region, supported vividly by Gendorf himself.

+In 1561, the estate was acquired by Gendorf's daughter Eustachia.
+She had three daughters, Barbora, Kateřina and Rozina, among whom the Vrchlabí estate was divided after her death in 1568, but in the end the entire estate was acquired by Rozina and her husband Vilém Miřkovský of Stropčice.
+At that time, flax weaving became another important industry for Vrchlabí.
+The weaving guild was founded in Vrchlabí in 1590, at the time of the town's greatest growth.
+Especially linen cloth was highly desired and it was exported to all over the world, including Italy, Spain, North Africa and overseas.